Netflix/pollyjs/docs/persisters/fs.md

 _Type_: `String`
 _Default_: `'recordings'`

 The root directory to store all recordings.
+Supports both relative and absolute paths.

 __Example__